Berlin based writer and storyteller

 I am a dedicated and habitual reader and cultural magpie:

-Dickens to Andrew O’Hagan, Ali Smith, Claire Keegan, Percival Everett, Zadie Smith, Rachel Cusk and too many others to name, everything Mark Fisher ever wrote, anything by Sally Wainwright or James Graham, Steve McQueen’s films for the big and small screen, Jeremy Deller’s public performance pieces, fashion blogger Bliss Foster, subversive children’s fiction from Raymond Briggs to Michael Rosen’s Uncle Gobb series, lots of podcasts including the New Yorker Fiction Podcast, Backlisted, Lost and Sound︎︎︎, Philosophize This!︎︎︎ Ezra Klein, The Rest Is Politics...Bandcamp.
+Dickens to Andrew O’Hagan, Ali Smith, Claire Keegan, Percival Everett, Zadie Smith, Rachel Cusk and too many others to name, everything Mark Fisher ever wrote, anything by Sally Wainwright or James Graham, Steve McQueen’s films for the big and small screen, Jeremy Deller’s public performance pieces, fashion blogger Bliss Foster, subversive children’s fiction from Raymond Briggs to Michael Rosen’s Uncle Gobb series, lots of podcasts including the New Yorker Fiction Podcast, Backlisted, Lost and Sound︎︎︎, Philosophize This!︎︎︎, The Rest Is Politics...Bandcamp.

 I also try to get away from media as often as possible, whether taking my kids camping, bouldering with friends, meeting up with my Berlin English language writers’ group, playing chess or going for a walk.
-I also enjoy cooking classic British dishes, exhitions, theatre, classical concerts, clubbing and new ideas, forms and creative expressions that challenge my preconceptions and remind me that there is so much more to discover and learn.
+I also enjoy cooking classic British dishes, exhibitions, theatre, classical concerts, clubbing and new ideas, forms and creative expressions that challenge my preconceptions and remind me that there is so much more to discover and learn.